Nerdinga/SQL_Rock/README.md

+# SQL_Rock
-# SQL_Rock is a project about movie rental company.
+This is a project about movie rental company and my SQL queries for it.